-And don’t use the lack of a park as an excuse – there’s plenty things to see around cities too, if you only look closely enough.
+And don’t use the lack of a park as an excuse – there are plenty of things to see around cities too if you only look closely enough.
 Nature is everywhere – in the clouds in the sky, and in the tiny plants peeping up through cracks in the concrete.

 You don’t need to live in the country to appreciate how beautiful our world is.
 What you do need to do, is put away your smartphone, and look around you.

 Disconnecting is Healthy

 As little as a half-hour break from the internet can do you a world of good!
 Your eyes will get a break from the screen, you’ll get fewer headaches, and your mind will have a chance to ‘switch off’ – or switch on, depending on your perspective.

 Becoming more aware of our surroundings and living in the present has proven benefits.
 You only need to look at the increasing population of meditation and mindfulness to understand that.
 So, make your dog-walking time your dedicated time to disconnect, and reconnect to your body, yourself, and your surroundings.

 Your Pup Will Thank You For It!

 This is probably the singular most important reason to put your phone away (that’s why it’s been saved for last) – your dog wants to spend time with you!

 Walks are a happy, joyous time for dogs, a time they can get out of the house and are free to run around, explore, and play.
 They want to share this time with you – not with a phone-watching zombie!